noti-rs/noti/README.md

 [display.image]
 max_size = 64
 margin = { right = 25 }
-# For old computers you can use simplier resizing method
+# For old computers you can use simpler resizing method
 # resizing_method = "nearest"

 [display.text]